Unique continuation principles for finite-element discretizations of the Laplacian: Unique continuation

 \begin{prop} Consider a simplex mesh of a polygonal domain $\Omega$, with every internal angle of every simplex element in the mesh no greater than $\pi/2$, and let $G = (V,E)$ be the associated graph.
 If $S \subset V$ is a zero forcing set for $G$ and $\lambda>0$, then any solution to $Au = \lambda Mu$ that vanishes on $S$ is identically zero. \end{prop}

 \begin{proof} By assumption $u$ vanishes at all nodes in $S$.
 If one of these nodes has exactly one neighbour in $V\backslash S$, then $u$ also vanishes there, by \Cref{lem:step}.
-The fact that $S$ is a zero forcing set allows us to repeat this argument inductively and conclude that $u$ vanishes everywhere. \end{proof}
+The fact that $S$ is a zero forcing set ensures that there is such a node in $V\backslash S$ (see~\Cref{def:ZFS}) and allows us to repeat this argument inductively to conclude that $u$ vanishes everywhere. \end{proof}

 \begin{rem} This result can easily be deduced from \cite[Proposition~2.3]{AIM}, since the angle condition guarantees that $a_{i,j} - \lambda m_{i,j} \neq 0$ if and only if $i,j$ are neighbours, which means $G$ is the graph of $A - \lambda M$.
 However, for our discussion of rectangular meshes in the next section, it is important to isolate the step in \Cref{lem:step}, since we cannot directly apply the result from \cite{AIM} to that case. \end{rem}